aditidubey9/TMORMFramework/README.md

 Currently this framework only support mysql.

 # How to use
-Thier are two ways to use the framework:
+There are two ways to use the framework:

 1) Using framework as a service in a program.
 2) Using Framework as a tool with gui.